 Peaches thrive in the same mild climates as grapevines and are often found in the same regions.
 Cultivating them on warm facades or walls as espalier fruit allows peaches to grow even in cold climates-- of course with your commitment and enthusiasm!

 Sunny, unshaded south to southwest walls are optimal locations for peach trees; in some cases, southeast walls might work.
 Peach trees are available with two kinds of grafting bases.
 On dry, light, sandy soils (wine-growing climate), the peach can be grafted onto a peach rootstock.
 In heavy, loamy, moist, or very fertile soils- as well as in areas with high precipitation and in harsher climates- peaches must be grafted onto a plum base (e.g. "Brompton" or "Marunke").
 Peach trees need a lot of water during their growth -- the soil can never dry after flowering!
 Peach plants for espalier fruit can be found at regional nurseries or ordered online.

-It is difficult to train peach trees to strictly symmetrical shapes -- they are most often trained to free "fan" shapes, preferably with a fork at the base of the trunk to avoid having only one dominant stem in the center.
+It is difficult to train peach trees to strictly symmetrical shapes -- they are most often trained to free "fan" shapes, preferably with a fork at the base of the trunk to avoid having only one dominant trunk in the center.
 The wire trellis must anchor the tree to the facade and be stable enough, as well as providing enough space to air the foliage.
 The trellis should be built as described on the page about shaped trees.
 The main axes of the trellis should be 35 - 45 cm apart.
-The peaches may be planted in front of the warming facade with no trellis, but they can damage the building in cases of strong wind.
+The peaches may be planted in front of the warming facade with no trellis, but they are then more vulnerable in cases of strong wind or storms.